 During the initial consultation with a dog bite lawyer, we will listen to your story, answer your questions, and advise you about what to do next.

-We consider ourselves a “full service” law firm, which means that we'll do everything we can to guide you through this challenging time.
-We don't just file a lawsuit and negotiate with the insurance company; we will act as your resource as you navigate finding the right doctors, understanding your medical bills, and more.
+We consider ourselves a “full service” law firm, which means that we’ll do everything we can to guide you through this challenging time.
+We don’t just file a lawsuit and negotiate with the insurance company; we’ll also help you understand how cases like premises liability claims can relate to your situation if the attack occurred on someone else’s property.

 Who Pays for Dog Bite Damages in Allentown?